TimSamuelsen/TimSamuelsen/README.md

-<h3 align="center">Hello world 👋 I'm Tim Samuelsen</h3>
+<h3 align="center">Tim Samuelsen</h3>
 <p align="center">
   <a href="https://www.timsamuelsen.com">Website</a> •
   <a href="https://www.linkedin.com/in/timsamuelsen/">LinkedIn</a>
 </p>

 ---
-I'm a MS in Mechanical Engineering graduate student at Stanford University, specializing in mechatronics and smart product design.
-Application and embedded systems developer for advanced CLIP 3D printers at the DeSimone Research Group.
+Staff Software Engineer at Carbon, building scalable software systems for automation and device reliability.
+Previously a graduate student researcher at Stanford, developing software for cutting-edge 3D printing research.

 <!--
 **TimSamuelsen/TimSamuelsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.